NCAR/eol-se-guidelines/docs/Coding-Guidelines.md

 software projects.
 We should take advantage of them to avoid duplicating effort.
 We should also write our own code to facilitate its reuse in other EOL projects.
 Sometimes tools can help in searching for and identifying existing code.
-[OpenGrok (internal only)](http://svn.eol.ucar.edu/source/) can be used to search almost all of the EOL subversion repositories for specific code symbols or arbitrary text.
+(At one point EOL had an OpenGrok server which could be used to search almost all of the EOL software repositories for specific code symbols or arbitrary text.
+A capability like that would still be useful.)
 And of course there is no substitute for just asking around, either in person or on the software engineering mailing lists.

 There are many scripts and programs which at first look like one-off tasks, such as data processing specific to a single field project.
 We know from